-- 6.73 The CBA considers various factors, including but not limited to: - System requirements for controlling high voltages - Point of connection of option - Effectiveness - Assessment period - MVAr capability provided by proposed option - Flexibility to offer only part of the MVAr capability of proposed option - Earliest-in-service date (EISD) - Costs including costs to cover outages requirements - 6.74 In previous sections, system requirements, point of connection and effectiveness have already been discussed in detail. - 6.75 Assessment period is defined as the years over which the future voltage control requirements are reasonably clear and certain.
+- 6.73 The CBA considers various factors, including but not limited to: - System requirements for controlling high voltages - Point of connection of option - Effectiveness - Assessment period - MVAr capability provided by proposed option - Flexibility to offer only part of the MVAr capability of proposed option - Earliest-in-service date (EISD) - Costs including costs to cover outages requirements for unavailability of the provider, either due to their own outages or network outages - Cost of electrical losses - Credible events that could give rise to loss of multiple providers - 6.74 In previous sections, system requirements, point of connection and effectiveness have already been discussed in detail. - 6.75 Assessment period is defined as the years over which the future voltage control requirements are reasonably clear and certain.
 This should be the same as the period for which the Tender Process requests for options. - 6.76 Options may provide different MVAr capability in each year.

-29 The rate which the ESO pays BM providers for utilisation in £/MVArh under the default payment mechanism.
+&lt;sup>27 The rate which the ESO pays BM providers for utilisation in £/MVArh under the default payment mechanism.
 The utilisation payment is updated monthly in line with market indicators as set out in Schedule 3 of the Connection and Use of System Code (CUSC).